atillart-one/AshesLauncher/README.md

 ## Instructions
 To use, simply extract into a folder and run AshesLauncher4.exe.

-If you have an existing launcher installation of Champion's Ashes, go to MODS and choose the AshesLauncher folder present in your Game folder in mod path.
+If you have an existing launcher installation of Champion's Ashes, go to MODS and choose 'Use Existing Installation'.

-Alternatively, click "Migrate Existing Installation" to move it to your current mod path (/mods by default).
+To utilize other mods when not playing Champion's Ashes, simply put the mods in the folder called 'mods' in the launcher folder.

-To utilize other mods when not playing Champion's Ashes, simply put the mod in a folder inside the folder called 'mods'.
+The folder containing the mods can be changed by clicking browse Mods Path.
-The new folder should contain all the dll, ini, txt etc. files and folders needed.
+The mod folders should contain all the dll, ini, txt etc. files and folders needed.
 The mods can then be chosen in the MODS tab in the launcher.

 Convergence example: